Crystallised and creamed honey

 No question of it, the public prefers liquid honey from a squeeze bottle; it’s so easy to spread over your cereal or toast.
 But it most likely has a very high GI.

 Honey in the Midlands of South Africa comes primarily from gum trees.
 As stated above it crystallises quickly; to give the public what they want, bottlers heat it.
-Then they put it through very fine filters to remove every last vestige of pollen that might act as a seed on which this process of precipitation will start.
+Then they put it through very fine filters to remove every last vestige of pollen that might act as a seed on which this process of precipitation might start.

 The important enzymes that make honey unique are denatured and frankly it’s a junk food, of little more value than syrup.
 The volatile fragrances are lost.
 A purist would not touch it.
 It also raises the GI dramatically from low to higher than sugar.